 MARQUETTE, Mich.
-(WJMN) – Wednesday the Marquette Lions Club is hosting a blood drive with the Upper Peninsula Regional Blood Center.
-The goal is to combat the blood shortage currently affecting the U.P.
+(WJMN) – The Marquette Lions Club hosted a blood drive with the Upper Peninsula Regional Blood Center to combat the blood shortage currently affecting the U.P.

 As of April 27, seven of the eight blood types are categorized as red in the U.P.
 Regional Blood Center.
 This means the amount of blood available is much lower than the desired inventory amount.
 There was no B and AB negative blood available.